Contact Us

 Aracely is married and the mother of two girls.
 Aracely heard about Mi Esperanza from an announcement at her daughter's school.
 The timing was perfect to begin her education.
 While her daughter was at school, Aracely came to class and graduated from the computer course in 2013.

-Every day, after computer classes, she stayed and waited for her daughter to finish school.
+Every day, after computer classes, she would stay and wait for her daughter to finish school.
 She volunteered her time and helped our sewing instructor with small tasks around the center.
 Through her volunteering, Aracely proved herself a valuable asset to Mi Esperanza.
 Soon after, Aracely was given a part-time job helping to pack t-shirts, organize, clean, and do other minor duties.
 A year and a half later, she accepted a full-time job.

 Aracely at a glance